lstehlik2809/Computerized-Adaptive-Testing-Demo/README.md

 # Computerized-Adaptive-Testing-Demo
 Demo Streamlit app for Computerized Adaptive Testing (CAT) using Item Response Theory (IRT) to measure the personality trait of learning agility.
+This application allows users to select a prior distribution, respond to a series of adaptive items, and visualize both item characteristic/information curves and the evolving posterior distribution of the latent trait (θ).